proftak/modules/0438/mdModule.md

 ## What does the union have to say?

 The LRCFT contract does not specify how scheduling should be done!
+The contract does specify that the dean of a division has the right of assignment.

 ## Section offering